-- Perform tasks to diagnose and repair components of electrical/electronic systems, and heating, ventilation and air conditioning systems. - Perform tasks to diagnose and repair automotive engine and power train systems. - Perform tasks to diagnose and repair components of automotive suspension and steering systems. - Perform tasks to diagnose and repair components of hydraulic and anti-lock brake systems.
+- Perform tasks to diagnose and repair components of automotive electrical/electronic systems. - Perform tasks to diagnose and repair components of automotive suspension and steering systems. - Perform tasks to diagnose and repair components of automotive brake systems. - Perform tasks to diagnose and repair components of automotive engines.